gohugoio/hugo/content/extras/comments.md

 * [isso](http://posativ.org/isso/) (Self-hosted, Python)
 * [Kaiju](https://github.com/spf13/kaiju)

+## Kaiju

 [Kaiju](https://github.com/spf13/kaiju) is an open-source project started by [spf13](http://spf13.com/) (Hugo’s author) to bring easy and fast real time discussions to the web.

 Written using Go, Socket.io and MongoDB, it is very fast and easy to deploy.

 It is in early development but shows promise.
 If you have interest, please help by contributing whether via a pull request, an issue or even just a tweet.
 Everything helps.

+## Discourse

+Additionally, you may recognize [Discourse](http://www.discourse.org) as the system that powers the [Hugo Discussion Forum](http://discuss.gohugo.io).